SDR-Technologies/NanoSDR/README.md

 # NanoSDR

-## Download link :
+## Download link
+Download image corresponding to your Jetson-Nano.
+Take care to use adequate image since hardware is not the same for Nano-2GB and nano 4GB models.

+## Default user
+Default user is `ubuntu` , default password : `ubuntu`
+First boot is longer than usual since the Nano needs to recreate SSH keys, and expand filesystem partition to maximum available size.
+Once session is openend feel free to change locale settings and keyboar mapping.
+Pre-installed languages/keyboards : english-US, french, german, spanish.

-## Applications
+## Installed applications

 ### Introduction
-Most of the applications installed are supporting SoapySDR.
+Most of installed applications are supporting SoapySDR.
+However only RTLSDR and PlutoSDR support have been depply tested.
 Feel free to install SoapySDR module corresponding to your device if not yet installed.